Holographic Reflected Entropy: Islands and Defect Phases: Holographic Reflected Entropy for Two Adjacent Intervals

 \subsubsection{Reflected Entropy Phase 3}

 In this phase the subsystem $A$ is assumed to be larger than the subsystem $B$.
 In this configuration, the entire entanglement entropy island of subsystem $A \cup B$ corresponds to the reflected entropy island of $A$, while $B$ possesses no corresponding reflected entropy island on the brane.
-The field theory computations for the reflected entropy between $A$ and $B$ is similar to that detailed in \cref{sssec_ae1r3}, and the final result may be obtained directly as \cref{eq_ae1r3}.
+The field theory computations for the reflected entropy between $A$ and $B$ is similar to that detailed in the third phase in \cref{sssec_ae1r3}, and the final result may be obtained directly as \cref{eq_ae1r3}.

 From the bulk perspective, the computation of the holographic reflected entropy may be expressed in terms of the two contributions to the bulk EWCS, depicted by the orange dashed lines in \cref{fig_AE2}.
-The bulk EWCS structures in this phase resemble those in \cref{sssec_ae1r3}.
+The bulk EWCS structures in this phase resemble those discussed in the third phase in \cref{sssec_ae1r3}.
 The holographic reflected entropy can therefore be directly obtained, and it agrees with the field theory computations described above.